andyholmes/gnome-shell-extension-mconnect/README.md

 ## Installation

-### Extension

 The extension will appear on the extension website when reasonably useful and stable.
 Pre-release builds are available in the [Releases page](https://github.com/andyholmes/gnome-shell-extension-mconnect/releases), or you may build and install from git with [Meson](http://mesonbuild.com):

     git clone https://github.com/andyholmes/gnome-shell-extension-mconnect.git
-    meson gnome-shell-extension-mconnect/ builddir
+    meson gnome-shell-extension-mconnect/ build
     cd build
     ninja install-zip

 ### MConnect

 As of July 2017, MConnect support is limited and currently relies on the [dbus-support](https://github.com/bboozzoo/mconnect/tree/bboozzoo/dbus-support) branch of MConnect.
+In the future this will be the preferred backend as it does not depend on KDE libraries.
+If you have experience with Vala, consider contributing to the project.
+Currently you may:

+* initiate pairing with devices (but not unpairing)
+* receive and forward notifications (automatically handled by MConnect)
+* monitor battery level and charging state

 First build mconnect (see repository for dependencies):

     git clone -b bboozzoo/dbus-support https://github.com/bboozzoo/mconnect.git
     cd mconnect